+The photographs contained in this collection are from a series I began in the summer of 2012.
 After living in Chicago, IL for more than two decades, my wife and I relocated to the comparatively small town of Iowa City, IA.
 It was a strange and wonderful feeling to know absolutely nothing about the towns and landscape that surrounded our new home.
-I immediately started taking day trips in every direction, which was easy to do, as Iowa City has old highways that intersect like a twisted bicycle wheel, with Iowa City at the hub.
+I started taking day trips in every direction, which was easy to do, as this town has old highways that intersect like a twisted bicycle wheel, with Iowa City at the hub.